cadet/CADET-Core/doc/interface/spatial_discretization_methods.rst

 A common problem in numerical simulation is that the number of discrete points required to yield an accurate approximation within a specific tolerance is unknown.
 We thus recommend determining the approximation error via comparison with a refined reference approximation.
 Both the theoretical order of convergence and the EOC can be used to estimate the required number of discrete points.
+An EOC that is significantly lower than the theoretical order indicates that the problem is numerically underresolved.

 Note on DG solution vector
 --------------------------